BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 After completing this section, you should have an understanding of the best practices around image management.

 ## Building Images
-Source-to-image (S2I) is a framework that makes it easy to write images that take application source code as an input and proced a new image that runs the assembled application as output.
+Source-to-image (S2I) is a framework that makes it easy to write images that take application source code as an input and produced a new image that runs the assembled application as output.

 The main advantage of using S2I is the ease of use for developers.
 OpenShift provides base images for the following:
 * .NET